uafgeoteach/GEOS604_seismo/homework/HW0_GEOS604_setup.md

 ## Semester: Spring 2025
 - **Assigned**: DD/MM/YYYY
 - **Due**: DD/MM/YYYY at 22:00:00
+- Total points: 1.0

 ## Instructions:
-1. Homeworks will always be out of 10 points, each problem will say how many points it is worth.
+1. Unless otherwise specificied, homeworks will be graded out of 10 points, each problem will say how many points it is worth.
 2. Late homework will be deducted 10\% of the overall grade, so the max total you can get for late homework is 9/10 points
-3. The late policy is {\bf not} cumulative, but please try to turn in homework in a timely matter
+3. The late policy is not cumulative, but please try to turn in homework in a timely matter
 4. Some problems may have multiple sub-parts that will divide the point total for a given problem
 5. Please do the homework in order, some later problems may relate to previous parts
 6. You are allowed (and encouraged) to work as partners or in groups, but each individual student must turn in their own assignment, written in their own words (e.g., don't copy-paste code blocks from each other.
 Your code may look similar but should not look exactly the same!